yomidevs/yomitan/README.md

     It in order to be able use Yomichan with local files in Chrome, you must first tick the *Allow access to file URLs* checkbox for Yomichan on the Chrome extensions page.
 Due to restrictions placed on browser extensions by Chrome, it will likely never be possible to use Yomichan with PDF files.

+*   **Is it possible to delete individual dictionaries without resetting the database?**

+    Although it is technically possible to purge specific dictionaries, due to the limitations of the underlying database system, this process is *extremely* slow.
+For example, it can take up to ten minutes to delete a term dictionary of moderate size!
+Instead of including a borderline unusable feature in Yomichan, I disabled dictionary deletion entirely.

+*   **Why doesn't Yomichan work after being removed and reinstalled on Firefox?**

+    Uninstalling Yomichan on Firefox may sometimes leave the dictionary database in an undefined state.
+Although most of the data has been deleted, the metadata describing it appears unchanged.
+This can make it look like you have dictionaries installed when you actually do not.
+Purge the database and reimport your dictionaries to fix this problem.

+*   **Why aren't EPWING dictionaries bundled with Yomichan?**

+    The vast majority of EPWING dictionaries are proprietary, so unfortunately I am unable to legally include them in this extension for copyright reasons.

 *   **When are you going to add support for $MYLANGUAGE?**